libra/website/docs/reference/glossary.md

 * **Move** is a new programming language that implements all the transactions on the Libra Blockchain.
 * It has two different kinds of code &mdash; [transaction scripts](#transaction-script) and [Move modules](#move-module).
-* For further information on “Move,” refer to the [Move Technical Paper](https://developers.libra.org/docs/move-paper)
+* For further information on “Move,” refer to the [Move technical paper](../move-paper.md)

 ### Move Bytecode